jmlcode/p3-analyze-tweet-data/README.md

     * The JSON data of each tweet was written in its own line in the `tweet_json.txt` file which is assigned to the object `df_json`.

 ### Assessing Data
+* Each of the three datasets gathered above were assessed for quality and tidiness issues.
+* Only these observations from reviewing the datasets, which render cleaning necessary in the next section, were documented.

 ### Cleaning Data